aplteam/Meddy/Docs/ReadMe.md

 `-file=`

-: Use this to specify a Markdown file.
-Meddy will open that file straight away'
+: Use this to specify a Markdown file: Meddy will open that file straight away

 `-new`

-: This makes Meddy create a new (empty) Markdown file on start-up'
+: This makes Meddy create a new (empty) Markdown file on start-up

 `-ini=`